golobby/cast/README.md

 ```

 ### Sample Usage
-The following example demonstrates how to use GoLobby Cast package.
+The following example demonstrates how to use the GoLobby Cast package.

 ```go
 val, err := cast.FromString("666", "int32")